 Project Tree Collard obtained a cutting of this wild tree collard in 2015 from Merritt College in Oakland, CA where it survived without irrigation or rain from May to November.
 The original plant probably self seeded in the garden in which numerous brassica species bloomed nearby.
 Merritt Tree Collards are a green, perennial brassica plant hardy to 20°, possibly lower.
 The plants grow to 4-10 feet high with a strong, central, woody trunk and are more compact and dense than Purple Tree Collards.
 They can be propagated by cuttings once you get your first plant established and forming multiple trunks.
 If your plant does not naturally form multiple trunks, then you may cut off the top of the plant in mild weather and your plant will develop side branching.
 They should be planted 3-4 feet apart and may or may not require staking, depending on strength of the trunk and weather conditions.

-Merritt Tree Collard plants get 4-10 feet high with a strong, central, woody trunk.
-They should be planted 3-4 feet apart.
-The plants in our nursery beds are now four years old.
+Merritt Tree Collards will likely bloom in their second or third year.
+Let them flower and set some seeds before removing the flower stalks.
 After flowering and setting seed in the spring, they return to vigorous vegetative growth.
 You can still harvest Merritt leaves while it is blooming or seeding.
 The leaves on our plants can measure over 2 ft long and weigh up to 1/2 a pound.
 The greens are delicious and are perhaps more mild in flavor than Purple Tree Collards.